tempestphp/tempest-docs/src/Web/Documentation/content/main/0-getting-started/01-getting-started.md

 ```

 :::info
-In these docs, we'll always use `{:hl-keyword:php:} tempest` to access the Tempest console.
-If you didn't publish the file within your project, you can still access it via `{:hl-keyword:php:} vendor/bin/tempest`
+The `tempest` console is the entry point for many framework-related tasks, as well as your own console commands.
+In these docs, we'll always use `{:hl-keyword:php:} tempest` to access it.
+If you didn't publish the console  file within your project though, you can still access it via `{:hl-keyword:php:} vendor/bin/tempest`
 :::

-This installer will prompt you to install the following files into your project:
+Using the `{txt}install framework` command will prompt you to install the following files into your project:

 - `public/index.php` — the web application entry point
 - `tempest` – the console application entry point